Phy-Q as a measure for physical reasoning intelligence: Main

-Based on the 15 identified physical scenarios (discussed in detail in Section \ref{Section Physical scenarios in Phy-Q}), we develop a physical reasoning testbed using Angry Birds.
+Based on the 15 identified physical scenarios (discussed in detail in Section \nameref{Section Physical scenarios in Phy-Q}), we develop a physical reasoning testbed using Angry Birds.
 In Angry Birds, the player interacts with the game by shooting birds at the pigs from a slingshot.
 The goal of the player is to destroy all the pigs using the provided set of birds.
-As the original game by Rovio Entertainment \cite{AngryRovio.com} is not open-sourced, we use a research clone of the game developed in Unity \cite{Ferreira2014}.
-The game environment is a deterministic 2D world with Newtonian physics.
+As the original game by Rovio Entertainment is not open-sourced, we use a research clone of the game developed in Unity \cite{Ferreira2014}.
+The game environment is a deterministic 2D world where objects in motion follow Newtonian physics.
 The game objects are of four types: birds, pigs, blocks, and platforms.
-There are five types of birds in which four of them have powers that can be activated once tapped in their flight.
+There are five types of birds, four of which have powers that can be activated once tapped in their flight.
 There are three types of pigs varying in size, the health points of the pigs increase with the increase in size.
 Blocks in the game are made of three materials (wood, ice, and stone) and each of them has 12 variations in shape.
-Platforms are static objects that remain at a fixed position and they are not affected by forces and are indestructible.
+Platforms are static objects that remain at a fixed position and are not affected by forces and are indestructible.
 All other objects are dynamic, i.e., they can be moved by applying forces.
 Dynamic objects have health points that get reduced upon collisions with other objects and they get destroyed and disappear when health points reach zero.
 The initial state of a game level is physically stable (i.e., none of the objects is in motion) and the goal is not achieved.
-The action of an agent is to shoot the bird on the slingshot by providing the release coordinates relative to the slingshot and the tap time of the bird to activate powers (if available).
-This means the action space is essentially continuous.
+The action of an agent is to shoot the bird on the slingshot by providing the release coordinates relative to the slingshot.
+We have included a module that aids trajectory planning to reduce the dexterity requirement.
+Additionally, the agent provides the tap time of the bird to activate powers (if available).
+The selection of release point and tap time makes the action space essentially continuous.
 When playing, an agent takes a sequence of actions, i.e., shoots the birds in a predefined order.
-The agent passes a game level when it destroys all pigs with the provided set of birds, and fails otherwise.
+The agent passes a game level when it destroys all pigs with the provided set of birds and fails otherwise.
 We do not provide the full world state that includes the exact location of objects in the simulator or their physical properties such as mass and friction to the agents as these properties are not directly observable in the real world.
 Instead, an agent can request screenshots and/or a symbolic representation of the game level at any time while playing.
 A game screenshot is a 480 x 640 coloured image and the symbolic representation is in JSON format containing all objects in the screenshot represented as a polygon of its vertices (provided in order) and its respective colour map.
 The colour map provides the list of 8-bit quantized colours that appear in the game object with their respective percentages.